unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 The primary one is **nginx.conf**.
 You are free to edit it whatever you like, but I suggest you to forget this way.
 You still have to keep some global preferences within this file, but all that relates solely to your app will be located in a different place.

 There is a wonderful feature that allow us to split configuration for each individual site.
 This is usually used in order to have multiple virtual hosts on a single server, but it is also a great way to make our server even more flexible.
 It makes the server configuration more convenient, and minimizes the number of possible errors.
-This is achieved by using the **include** statement.
+This is achieved by using an **include** statement.
 Now open **nginx.conf** with your favorite editor (mine is <a href="https://www.nano-editor.org" target="_blank">nano</a>):

 > Please remember that depending on the system or the installation method, the location of this file may be different.